25% OFF On Grammarly Premium

 Ginger offers integration with Microsoft Word, and some other web-based applications.
 Ginger offers a separate desktop and mobile app that can be used to improve writing on the go.

-The tools offer integrations with popular web browsers like Google Chrome, Firefox, etc., letting users check works in real time.
+The tools offer integrations with popular web browsers like Google Chrome, Firefox, etc., letting users check works in real-time.

-While both software has strong integration capabilities, Grammarly offers a more extensive list of integration with other writing tools and browser extensions.
-To compare, Grammarly’s browser extension is highly versatile, allowing users to check their works against a wide range of web-based applications.
+While both software have strong integration capabilities, Grammarly offers a more extensive list of integrations with other writing tools and browser extensions.

 Ginger Vs. Grammarly: Pros & Cons